Pound-Cost Averaging vs Lump Sum Investing: Which is Best?

 12 £10 20 £200

-Total 245 £2,394
+TOTAL 245 £2,394

-And there could have been a dividend on offer at some stage during the year which would have benefited from an initial lump sum investment too.
+And there could have been a dividend on offer at some stage during the year, which would have benefited from an initial lump sum investment too.

-The key part here is that we just don't know how the market or a specific stock will look in a given period of time.
+The key here is that we just don't know how the market or a specific stock will look in a given period of time.
 So, as we've said, there's a psychological benefit to investing regularly and knowing all of your money isn't exposed to any potential drops.

 In short, pound-cost averaging is about: